bitcoinbrink/website/_posts/2026-03-11-niklas-brink-epoch.md

 That's what Fuzzamoto does.
-It runs Bitcoin nodes inside a specialized virtual machine that can take a snapshot of the entire system, run a test, and rapidly reset to to the snapshotted state after each fuzzing iteration.
+It runs Bitcoin nodes inside a specialized virtual machine that can take a snapshot of the entire system, run a test, and rapidly reset to the snapshotted state after each fuzzing iteration.
 This means any desired initial test state can be set up once (say, mine a few blocks and then broadcast a couple transactions), take a snapshot, then execute tests from that snapshot state.
 The result is thousands of test iterations per second against a